 2.133 The box on the opposite page provides a summary of the key messages coming out of the stage 1 consultation and meeting with the ward Councillors in June 2023.

-What three words would you like to be able to use to describe your town in ten years?
+What three words would you like to be able to use to describe your town in ten years? welcoming prosperousclean community

 What we heard: